juzikong/photGalIMF/README.md

 The photGalIMF code can calculate the stellar mass and luminosity evolution of a galaxy with known information on age, mass, metallicity, and IMF of all the single stellar populations ever formed.

 That is, this is a post-processing code.
-It is a supplementary repository of the GalIMF galaxy chemical evolution code (https://github.com/Azeret/galIMF) to calculate (post-processing) the photometric luminosity of simulated galaxies.
+It is a supplementary repository of the [GalIMF](https://github.com/Azeret/galIMF) galaxy chemical evolution code to calculate (post-processing) the photometric luminosity of simulated galaxies.

 ## Stellar isochrone

-Currently, the only stellar isochrone prepared is from the PARSEC stellar evolution model downloaded from http://stev.oapd.inaf.it/cgi-bin/cmd with settings detailed in the publication below.
+Currently, the only stellar isochrone prepared is from the [PARSEC](http://stev.oapd.inaf.it/cgi-bin/cmd) stellar evolution model with settings detailed in the publication below.

 ## Citation